contiki-os/contiki/tools/z80/hex2bin/README.txt

    default crt0 object.
 The customized crt0.o file is in lib directory of this release.

-c) Convert ihx file to cas file using hex2cas.
+c) Convert ihx file to cas file using hexameter

    hexameter <ihx_file|binary_file> [ihx_file|binary_file ...]
    The ihx files are just attached in the specified order.